Jill's Top 10 Dessert Recipes

 Feel free to get creative with different toppings.
 You may want to leave out the lemon zest in your filling if you are using candy bar toppings.

 I love to make these individually in the containers in the photo (Amazon) for the Amherstburg Mission.
 To have the correct quantities; the crust quantity stays the same, but I double the cheesecake.
-It is best to put the cheesecake in a piping bag for best results.
+For best results put the cheesecake in a piping bag and cut off the end (no tip required).
 Do a layer of cheesecake, then sprinkle a rounded teaspoons of crumbs mixture, layer of fruit, repeat.
-Finish with cheesecake.

 Jill's Top 10 Dessert Recipes